Signed in as:

-Group classes offered every Wednesday from 6:00pm to 8:00pm.
+Group classes offered every Wednesday and Saturday.
 These classes cover Aikido techniques, mindfulness practices, weapons training, and more!

-Private lessons available to be scheduled at a time convenient for the student and the instructor (and at no extra cost to the student).
+Private lessons available to be scheduled at a time convenient for the student and the instructor (currently limited availability).

 All students get access to EKF Online Education content, and remote options for Wednesday's group classes are offered.